sagemath/trac_to_gh/Issue 2235.md

 CC:  ncalexander@gmail.com

-So I ran into some weird issue earlier with a doctest, and the problem seems to be this: combining # long with # 32-bit / # 64-bit seems to completely ignore the # long directive.
-Nick can probably tell me more about why it fails, or if his new stuff should fix it.
+Combining # long with # 32-bit / # 64-bit seems to completely ignore the # long directive.

+There's a long doctest in sage/rings/number_field/totallyreal_rel.py that is what caused me to notice this; I've made that a # no doctest for now, because it was causing timeouts on some machines.
+When this bug is fixed, that needs to be changed into a # long.

 Issue created by migration from https://trac.sagemath.org/ticket/2235